nirave/toddlermath/README.md

-# toddlermath
+# Preschool Math App
-This is Preschool Math
+This is the Preschool Math App

-This is a simple Unity Educational math game in development
+This is a simple Unity Educational math game for Georgia Tech's CS6460 Educational Technology class.

-A video describing this app can be found here: https://youtu.be/9_4CvRa0hkA
+A video and final presentation describing this app can be found here: https://youtu.be/9_4CvRa0hkA

 The Android APK is in the release page.